Music: Zombina And The Skeletones

-- Cover Version: They've done a medley consisting of some Misfits tracks, as well as the obligatory remake of Monster Mash.
+- Cover Version: They've done a medley consisting of some Misfits tracks, Pretty Little Angel Eyes by Curtis Lee, Sea of Heartbreak, as well as the obligatory remake of Monster Mash.

 - Creepy Doll: "That Doll Tried to Kill Me".

-- Hidden Track: "Something Weird", added to the tail end of the album Out of the Crypt.
+- Hidden Track: "Something Weird", added to the tail end of the album Out of the Crypt, and Into Your Heart.

 - Humanoid Abomination: "Spring-Heeled Jack".

 - Human Popsicle: "Staci Stasis" is a love song from the narrator to the title character, who is frozen in suspended animation somewhere in space.

 - In the Style of...: "The Future" sounds like something The B-52s could have come up with.

 - Lighter and Softer: Than most horrorpunk bands.
 However, they do have their darker songs like "Your Girlfriend's head" from Death Valley which veers into hardcore punk territory.

 - Lyrical Dissonance: Prom Night is an infectiously catchy acapella pop tune about Janie arriving late to the dance, only to find her Mad Scientist date with another girl.
 This quickly leads to things getting messy.